charwakDongre/Aarogya-sahayak/README.md

 # Aarogya Sahayak

 ## 🚀 Project Overview
-**Aarogya Sahayak** is a healthcare platform designed to provide **medical assistance in rural areas**.
-It bridges the gap in healthcare accessibility by connecting patients with healthcare professionals, tracking vitals, managing reminders, and facilitating communication through a chat system.
-This project was developed as part of the **Bit-N-Build: Around the World 2025 Hackathon** by **Hacktronics**.
+Healthcare access is severely limited in many rural areas, leading to delayed diagnoses and inconsistent care. **Aarogya Sahayak** is a full-stack prototype designed to provide **remote medical assistance** by connecting patients with healthcare professionals digitally.
+This project demonstrates my ability to integrate full-stack technologies (Flask and React), manage complex state, and apply product thinking to a high-impact social challenge.
+It facilitates remote consultations, vital tracking, and communication, bridging the care gap.
+This solution was developed as part of the **Bit-N-Build: Around the World 2025 Hackathon** by **Hacktronics**.

 ---